PSTAT197-F23/vignette-clustering-methods/README.md

 # Final-Project

-Vignette on implementing different clustering methods using California housing data; created as a class project for PSTAT197A in Fall 2023.
+Vignette on implementing K-Means and Hierarchical clustering methods using California housing data; created as a class project for PSTAT197A in Fall 2023.

 ## Contributors ##
 Manuri Alwis, Jade Thai, Jennifer Rink, Kayla Katakis, and Kylie Maeda